 It wasn’t always that way.
 Fifteen years ago, when the program first started, the organization focused primarily on physical health.
 It was about containing health-care costs, reducing absenteeism, raising health awareness and making lifestyle behaviour modifications.

 Chief administrative officer George Duncan was really a champion of the program, says Alison Dennis, fitness and wellness services co-ordinator at the City of Richmond.
-And that was a key success factor — having support from the CAO and senior leadership team, with members participating in the programs alongside front-line staff, she says.
+And that was a key success factor — having support from the CAO and senior leadership team participating in the programs, she says.

 One of the first initiatives was a “Heart Health Fair,” in partnership with an outside organization, that included blood pressure and cholesterol checks, a healthy weight zone and nutrition stop.
 Employees were evaluated and then, after a 12-week program, assessed to see if there had been changes.

 There were also activities such as a lunchtime skate or swim, a barbecue and a wallyball league.

 Since then, the program has blossomed into taking a holistic approach, tackling everything from stress resiliency to mental health awareness to physical health awareness, says Dennis.

 “That’s part of its success — we said, ‘You know what, if we say wellness equals physical activity, we’re going to miss a lot of people, so how are we going to reach those people that maybe don’t identify themselves as somebody who wants to be part of a physical activity program?’” she says.